The Top 9 Ways to Help Prevent Cancer

 2. Eat your greens

 Vegetables are kind of like anti-cancer super heroes.
-Just like your mama told you, green veggies boost your immune system, are low in fat, high in fiber, and contain nutrients that help prevent those villainous cancer cells from forming.
+Just like your mama told you, green veggies contain nutrients and antioxidants that help prevent those villainous cancer cells from forming.

 3. Tell your friends to quit… and help them do it

-Lung cancer is no joke, and smoking is the leading cause of premature, preventable death in the United States.
+Lung cancer is no joke, and cigarette smoking causes more than 440,000 deaths annually in the US (including deaths from secondhand smoke).
 Quitting smoking is hard.
 The next time you see a friend light up, let them know how much you care by sharing this fact, and offer to help however you can.

 4. As our First Lady says, ‘Get Moving!’